metagraph-dev/metagraph/docs/plugin_author_guide/end_to_end_plugin_pathway.rst

 * ``concrete_algorithm``
 * ``translator``

-To make abstract types, concrete types, and wrappers findable by the the *register_from_modules* method, we must define them as being subclasses of certain metagraph base classes.
+To make abstract types, concrete types, and wrappers findable by the the *register_from_modules* method, we must define them as being subclasses of certain Metagraph base classes.

 Abstract types must be subclasses of ``metagraph.AbstractType``.